Sports hall on lockdown after boy, 16, stabbed near playing fields

 A 16-YEAR-OLD boy was stabbed last night in Paddock .

-Police were called to the Luck Lane area of Huddersfield near Royds Hall Community school playing fields, Royds Hall, in Paddock at around 8.12pm.
+Police were called to the Luck Lane area of Huddersfield near Royds Hall Community school playing fields, Paddock, at around 8.12pm.

 The boy suffered injuries which are not believed to be life-threatening.